Skip to content

 How the SkyLine train works between terminals

-The SkyLine is Frankfurt’s elevated people mover linking Terminal 1 (Concourses A and B) and Terminal 2 (between Concourses D and E).
-The ride itself is about 2 minutes, trains arrive every 2-3 minutes, it runs around the clock, and it is free.
-Door to door, allow about 10 minutes of transit: 3-5 minutes to walk from your arrival gate to the SkyLine platform, the 2-minute ride, and another few minutes to reach your departure concourse, before you factor in the security re-screen.
+The SkyLine is Frankfurt’s elevated people mover.
+Since Terminal 3 opened in April 2026, the line links Terminal 1 and Terminal 3 (it still passes the now-closed Terminal 2 station).
+The Terminal 1 to Terminal 3 ride is about 8 minutes (the old Terminal 1 to Terminal 2 hop was about 2 minutes), trains arrive every 2-3 minutes, and it is free.
+It runs from 4am to 11pm; outside those hours a shuttle bus covers the terminals.
+Door to door, allow about 15 minutes of transit: 3-5 minutes to walk from your arrival gate to the SkyLine platform, the ride, and another few minutes to reach your departure concourse, before you factor in the security re-screen.

 What about non-Schengen arrivals at Frankfurt?